 The potential of San Francisco’s Central Market Street includes:

-• Unique space for creative workers in a transit-rich neighborhood
+• Unique space for creative workers in a transit-rich and highway accessible neighborhood

 • A permanent place for new arts to take hold

 • A safe “24 hour downtown,” convenient to all of The City and the entire Bay Area

 The additional people that these presences will bring to the street --- throughout the entire day --- will tip the balance of street activity to safety.

 There is one looming problem to creating an enduring, unique district

 Central Market Street is a commercial street serving the transit needs of the center of The City.
 It runs past SOMA and Tenderloin, but is distinct and separate.